10 Cheddar Scallion Cornbread Muffins Everyone Will Love

 • At breakfast with eggs and avocado – For a savory start to your day

-You can even slice them in half and use them like mini sandwich buns for sliders or breakfast sandwiches.
+You can even slice cheddar scallion cornbread muffins in half and use them like mini sandwich buns for sliders or breakfast sandwiches.

-One of the best parts about these muffins?
+One of the best things about cheddar scallion cornbread muffins?
 They store and freeze beautifully.
 Here’s how to keep them fresh and flavorful:

 • Room temperature: Store in an airtight container for up to 2 days